Skip to main content

 Donate

-Every donation creates opportunities β€” for a child to stay in school, for a woman to gain economic independence, for a family to access healthcare, or for a community to build resilience.
+Every donation creates opportunities — for a child to stay in school, for a woman to gain economic independence, for a family to access healthcare.

 Friend of Childhood

-Learning materials or one child-support touchpoint
+Learning materials or child-support touchpoint

 Education Champion

-After-school learning or school-readiness for a group
+After-school learning for a small group

 Community Partner